Taaseen71/CoVid19Daily/README.md

 #### Data

-> Use the Data Section to define the API(s) you will be consuming for your project, inluding sample URL queries.

 |    API     | Quality Docs? | Website       | Sample Query                            |
 | :--------: | :-----------: | :------------ | :-------------------------------------- |